NCERT Book Solutions For Class 10 Civics Democratic Politics – II Chapter 4 Gender, Religion and Caste – Free PDF Download

 - Although every caste has some poor members, the proportion living in extreme poverty (below the official ‘poverty line’) is much higher for the lowest castes and much lower for the upper castes, with the backward classes once again in between.

-The two reasons that say that caste alone cannot determine election results in India:
+The two reasons that say that caste alone cannot determine election results in India are as follows:

 - In India, no parliamentary constituency has a clear majority of one single caste.
 So, every candidate and party needs to win the confidence of more than one caste and community to win elections.